 First, if you loved cleaning your house, it would already be clean.
 It’s ok to admit you’d rather have your teeth drilled than scrub a bathtub, so admit it and get that monkey off your back.
 That’s one less thing.
 (Pssst: only the domestically anointed really love it.)

-And second, your house didn’t get that “lived-in look” overnight and it won’t get that “comfortably lived-in look” overnight.
+And second, your house didn’t get that “lived-in look” overnight and it won’t get that “lightly lived-in look” overnight.
 Your aim is progress.
 Therefore, if you’re progressing, you’re succeeding.

 My grandmother did her best housecleaning when she was angry with my grandfather.
 Her house was immaculate because she was always peeved at the poor guy.
 Personally, I’m not fueled by marital fury.
 When facing an unpleasant task, I want to be in a pleasant mood.
 You, too?